|

 Degree Awarded

-Ph.D. in Technical Sciences (1979), with distinction.
-(A title conferred in lieu of Ph.D. in Computer Science according to pre-1986 Polish legislation.)
+Ph.D. in Technological Sciences (1979), with distinction (Doktor Nauk Technicznych, a title conferred at that time in lieu of Ph.D. in Computer Science according to pre-1986 Polish legislation.)

-(The coursework included: mathematics, electronics, computer engineering, and Computer Science.)
+M.Sc. in Mathematical Engineering, specialty: Technical Cybernetics (1973) (The core coursework included: mathematics, electronics, computer engineering, and Computer Science.)

 Goto TOP